All No Place Like Home staff have specialist dementia training

 No Place Like Home has been recognised for its innovative and experiential learning approaches.

-Rhona McClelland and Alison Carter are both trained Therapeutic Dementia Practitioners and iCARER™ Facilitators.
+Alison Carter is a trained Therapeutic Dementia Practitioner and iCARER™ Facilitator.
 The approach is based upon The Validation Method developed in the USA by Naomi Feil (1983, 2015) and delivered in the UK by Julia Pitkin of Dementia Sense in association with Rosemary Hurtley of 360 Forward Ltd.

 Their Validating Me: skills for therapeutic interaction training develops qualities necessary for a therapeutic relationship with people experiencing dementia, using person-centred validation skills, enabling them to have the conversations that matter.
 This approach is an emotional model of care.